Home » Do You Need Plumbers Tape for Shower Head?

 Plumbers Tape is available in a variety of colors, each of which has a different purpose:

-• White – This is the most common color of Plumbers Tape.
-It is used in general-purpose applications where a strong seal is not required.
+• White: This is the most common color of Plumbers Tape.
+It is a general-purpose application that uses it without a strong seal.

-• Yellow – This color of Plumbers Tape is used in gas lines.
+• Yellow: Plumbers use this color of tape in gas lines.
 Most building codes require it.

-• Green – This color of Plumbers Tape is used in potable water lines.
+• Green: Plumbers use this color of tape in potable water lines.
 Most building codes require it.

-• Blue – This color of Plumbers Tape is used in swimming pool and spa applications.
+• Blue: Plumbing professionals use this color of Plumbers Tape for swimming pool and spa applications.
 It is resistant to chlorine and other chemicals.

 Are there Different Grades of Plumbers Tape?

-• High Temperature – This grade of Plumbers Tape is used in applications where a higher working temperature is required, such as in automotive applications.
+2. High Temperature: Plumbers use this grade of Plumbers Tape in applications that require a higher working temperature, such as automotive applications.
 It has a working temperature range of -65 to 500 degrees Fahrenheit.

-How to use Thread Seal Tape for Shower Head?
+How to Use Plumbers Tape for a Shower Head

 FAQ’s